-After months of anticipation, the 25th instalment in the James Bond film series, No Time to Die, will land in cinemas this April 2020 — and as well as being Daniel Craig’s final outing as 007, it will also see Swiss watch brand OMEGA reprise its role as the super-spy’s watch of choice.
+After months of anticipation, the 25th instalment in the James Bond film series, No Time to Die, will land in cinemas in 2021 — and as well as being Daniel Craig’s final outing as 007, it will also see Swiss watch brand OMEGA reprise its role as the super-spy’s watch of choice.
 When the trailer dropped in late 2019, eagle-eyed viewers may have spotted the first glimpse of the latest Bond timepiece: the OMEGA Seamaster Diver 300M Co-Axial Master Chronometer 42mm 007 Edition.
-Designed with input from Craig himself, it’s yet another cool diver’s watch in the James Bond line-up — and we’re excited to announce it will be available in our stores and online from February 2020.
+Designed with input from Craig himself, it’s yet another cool diver’s watch in the James Bond line-up — and we’re excited to announce it will be available in our stores and online.

 OMEGA Seamaster: Seal of approval

 Every OMEGA Seamaster worn by James Bond has been purpose-built with the suave spy’s needs in mind — but the new Seamaster Diver 300M Co-Axial Master Chronometer 42mm 007 Edition has even been vetted by Daniel Craig himself.